ShrRa/interpython-1day-testing/_episodes/21-automatically-testing-software.md

 Recall that it contains a `data` directory, where we have observations of presumably variable stars, namely RR Lyrae candidates, coming from two sources: the Kepler Space Telescope and LSST Data Preview 0.

-> ## Don't forget about the structure
->
-> There are some best practices recommended when working with Jupyter Notebooks, and one of those is to
-> draft the structure of your notebook in advance.
-Let's start with exactly this:
-> Using headers in the markdown cells, determine the sections of your notebook.
->
-> > ## Solution
-> > A possible structure can look like this:
-> > 1.
-Imports
-> > 2.
-Params
-> > 3.
-Data loading
-> > 4.
-Data inspection
-> > 5.
-Selecting light curves for a single object
-> > 6.
-Trying the model.py functions
-> > 7.
-Test development
-> >
-> > If we need something else, we can always add it later.
-> >
-> {: .solution}
->
-{: .challenge}

-Now let's open our data and have a look at it.
+Let's open our data and have a look at it.
 For this we will use `pandas` package.
 Import it, open the `lsst_RRLyr.pkl` catalogue and have a look at the format of this table.
 Don't forget to put your code in the sections where it belongs!
 ~~~